 |A sale is a transaction between two parties whereby in exchange for cash, products or services are transferred from the seller to the buyer. |

 |Perspective||A broad outlook in terms of the company’s unique selling proposition, supply, and pricing to meet the continuing and varying needs of prospects.||A narrow view in terms of supply and demand: |

 |Opportunity||Multi-channel coverage of goods and services.
-Put processes in place to ensure customer needs are met, they are (or will be) satisfied, and provide ongoing support.||When the different customers’ needs are recognized, match goods or services to fulfill customers’ needs and secure the sale.|
+You need to put processes in place to ensure customer’s needs are met to satisfy them and provide ongoing support.||When the different customers’ needs are recognized, match the goods or services to fulfill those needs and secure the sale.|

 |Focus||Market Needs||Prospect and Company Needs|

 |Learning||Marketing validates the extensiveness of the customer base and how to build connections.
-Response from the sales experience is vital to marketing as it feeds into a constantly changing strategy.||Sales do not occur mystically; it is the outcome of an effective marketing effort, combined with an effective sales process.|
+The response received from sales is vital to marketing as it feeds into a constantly changing strategic development…||Sales do not occur mystically; it is the outcome of an effective marketing effort, combined with an effective sales process.|

 |Orientation||Consumer-oriented||Prospect and Brand-oriented|

 Marketing projects can commence before a product even exists.
 It can extend to as far as identifying the demand for a product or service and the range of the market opportunity before the product is manufactured or acquired since it is concerned with creating awareness and openings for an existing product or service.

-Marketing vs Sales
+Marketing vs. Sales

 - Sales plans incorporate details of the sales strategy, target market, team structure, and goals.
 Besides, the sales plan defines the action plan, resources, and tools that will be employed to hit these targets.

 - The principal goal of marketing is to generate leads.
-It explains how the product satisfies customers‘ needs and wants.
+It explains how the product satisfies customers‘ unending needs and wants.
 Also, the goals are usually long-term since campaigns can span for many months and because marketing does not end once a prospect becomes a customer.

-Sales and Marketing Tools and Resources
+3. Marketing vs. Sales: Tools and Resources

 Besides that, some tools are unique to each department.